Query expansion techniques for information retrieval: A survey: Query Expansion

-However, a disadvantage of the above approach is that it considers the score of each term in document collection, in the process, showing more importance of the whole collection instead of the importance of the user's query.
+However, a disadvantage of the above approach is that it considers the score of each term in the document collection, and in the process, assigns more importance to the whole collection instead of the user's query.
 This problem can be resolved by analyzing the term distribution difference between the pseudo-relevant documents and the entire document collection.
-It is expected that terms having less information content will have nearly the same distribution in any documents in the whole collection.
-Terms that are closely related to the user's query will have a more probability of occurrence in the retrieve relevant documents.
+It is expected that the terms having less information content will have nearly the same distribution in any of the documents from the whole collection.
+Terms that are closely related to the user's query will have a higher probability of occurrence in the retrieved relevant documents.

-Various term ranking functions have been proposed on the basis of term distribution in pseudo-relevant documents.
+Various term ranking functions have been proposed on the basis of term distribution in the pseudo-relevant documents.
 These functions assign a high score to the terms that differentiate the relevant documents from the irrelevant ones.
-Some of the important term ranking functions have been described below.
+Some of the important term ranking functions have been described next.

-Reference \cite{robertson1976relevance} proposes a weighting function known as Binary Independence Model (BIM) that assigns a score to the query terms for term ranking as follows:
+Robertson et al. \cite{robertson1976relevance} propose a weighting function known as the Binary Independence Model (BIM) that assigns a score to the query terms for term ranking as follows:

-where $p(t|D_C)$ and $p(t|D_R)$ signify the probability of occurrence of the term $t$ in the document collection $D_C$ and a set of pseudo-relevant documents $D_R$ respectively.
+where $p(t|D_C)$ and $p(t|D_R)$ signify the probability of occurrence of the term $t$ in the document collection $D_C$ and in a set of pseudo-relevant documents $D_R$ respectively.

-On the same lines, reference \cite{doszkocs1978aid} uses a weighting function known as chi-square ($\chi^2$) for scoring the query terms.
+On the same lines, Doszkocs \cite{doszkocs1978aid} uses a weighting function known as chi-square ($\chi^2$) for scoring the query terms.
 It is formulated as:

+where $p(t|D_C)$ and $p(t|D_R)$ signify the probability of occurrence of the term $t$ in the document collection $D_C$ and in a set of pseudo-relevant documents $D_R$ respectively.

-Reference \cite{robertson1990term} presents a term selection method based on term weight known as Robertson selection value (RSV).
-It assigns a weight to a term on the basis of deviation in term distribution in the top retrieved documents.
+Robertson \cite{robertson1990term} presents a term selection method based on term weight known as Robertson selection value (RSV).
+It assigns a weight to a term on the basis of deviation in the term distribution in the top retrieved documents.
 The term scoring method is formulated as: